Crinklebine/candle-state/README.md

 A Candle has only four fundamental states from a previous candle:

-NOT Up OR NOT Down,
+NOT Up OR NOT Down.
-Up,
+Up.
-Down,
+Down.
-Up AND Candle Down
+Up AND Candle Down.

 This can be optimized to simply displaying an UP or DOWN state on a display with the other two states being implied.